danielc1999/Dissertation-Founder-Variants/README.md

-The Python scripts in this repository were run using the latest version of 3.12.
+The Python scripts in this repository were run using Python v.3.9.

 To run the Python script variant_search.py, the following libraries need to be installed: